julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L08_AgentBasedModels.md

 # The setup

+- Word of warning: I am quite fuzzy on the specifics :)
 - Pilgrims enter Masjid al-Haram mosque through several gates
 - Proceed to Mataaf (area around Kaaba), circle the Kaaba 7 times counterclockwise (process is the *Tawaf*)
 - Then do seven trips between Safa and Marwah (process is the *Sa'ee*)